Code-Cornelius/CorAI/priv_lib_ml/src/classes/architecture/how_new_architectures.md

     return Parametrised_NN
 ```

 For all neural networks architecture, we use a construction in two pieces.

+1. The actual class,
-First the actual class, then the class factory.
+2. The class factory.

-We use class factory because since the basic of k-fold is creating different neural networks that are trained on different data.
+This two-way to declare classes has the advantage to be able to carry
+around classes-object instead of classes instance object.
+This is convenient because while doing k-fold, we need `k` different models.
+Each is trained over different data.

 ## Use of `Savable_net`:
 ### 1. Saving a net